9 Underrated Disney World Rides (With the Shortest Lines!)

 Gran Fiesta Tour with the Three Caballeros (Epcot World Showcase)

-Unlike Dinosaur, this is a good “all ages” ride.
+This is a ride that all ages can enjoy.
+It has no height requirements and no scare factor.
 Plus it’s a nice way to stay cool for a while after you’ve been trekking through the World Showcase in the heat.

 Tom Sawyer’s Island (Magic Kingdom)